jspotten/cs324-labs/10-lab-proxy-threadpool/README.md

 so that browsers behind a firewall can only contact a server beyond the firewall via the proxy.
-Proxies can also act as anonymizers: by stripping requests of all identifying information, a proxy can make the browser anonymous to Web servers.
+Proxies can also act as anonymizers: by stripping requests of all identifying information, a proxy can make the browser anonymous to HTTP servers.
 Proxies can even be used to cache web objects by storing local copies of objects from servers then responding to future requests by reading them out of its cache rather than by communicating again with remote servers.

 In this lab, you will write a simple HTTP proxy objects.
 For the first part of the lab, you will set up the proxy to accept incoming connections, read and